Maximizing Heater Performance

 General tips to optimize heater performance:

 Use standard fiberglas-insulated lead wire up to 500degF.
-If lead is exposed to higher temperature, high temp lead wire or ceramic bead insulation should be used.
-And how about an additional cold section?
+If lead is exposed to higher temperature, high temp lead wire or ceramic insulation should be used.
+(Or add an additional cold section on the terminal end).
+In vacuum applications, place the terminals outside the vacuum, if possible. for advise.

 Proper heater selection and sizing

 Wattage should be matched to actual application to limit ON / OFF cycling.
-A tight fit minimizes air gaps and reduces hot spotting.
+A tight fit (for example on cartridge heaters, band heaters) minimizes air gaps and reduces hot spotting.
+We also recommand the use of if you're stuck with bore size. for advise.

 Prevent excessive heater cycling